EOP Summer Bridge

 Summer Bridge Capping Ceremony

 EOP Summer Bridge is a mandatory five-day, four-night pre-orientation program designed to prepare incoming first-year Cal Maritime students for academic success.
-The upcoming Summer Bridge for 2023 will be held from Monday, August 14th, 2023, to Friday, August 18th, 2023.
+The dates for Summer Bridge 2025 are forthcoming.

 The primary objectives of the Summer Bridge program are to foster self-efficacy, build a sense of community, enhance awareness of available resources, and strengthen the identity of incoming EOP first-year students.